kebaldwi/ansible_lab_v1/LabGuide.md

 Step 2:  Review the switch_MDT_configuration.yaml playbook in the Task_2_Apply_MDT_Configuration directory.
 You'll note this playbook is almost identical to the playbooks we ran to deploy the base configuration in earlier sections.

 Step 3:  Run the playbook with your preferred level of verbosity and view the output.
 There should be no failed tasks.
-The playbook should successfully add the telemetry configuration to the access and core switches.
+The playbook should successfully add the telemetry configuration to the access switch.
 Review the configuration lines added in the **Show Lines Added to Config** output.

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#